Submissions

 FINAL CHECK BEFORE SUBMISSION

-If you have ensured that your work follows the guidelines provided by BRIN Publisher, here are some things you need to double-check before submitting the manuscript:
+If you have ensured that your work follows the guidelines provided by BRIN Publishing, here are some things you need to double-check before submitting the manuscript:

 1. Make sure once again that your work is free from fabrication, falsification, plagiarism, duplication, fragmentation/salami, and copyright/data/content violations.